SQL Server Management Studio: A Guide to User Management

 - Use the Principle of Least Privilege: Grant users only the permissions they need to perform their tasks.

-- Enforce Strong Password Policies: For SQL Server authentication, require strong passwords and enable password expiration.
+- Enforce Strong Password Policies: For SQL Server Authentication, require strong passwords and enable password expiration.

 Conclusion